 The goal of having a good neighborhood is to live in peace and safety, and it takes everyone to actively be good neighbors to one another.
 Remember to celebrate and thank your neighbors for what they contribute to your neighborhood.

 Host A Neighborhood Block Party

 Warm summer days call for some celebration, so why not organize a neighborhood block party?
 Everyone can bring fun games to play outside for families to enjoy, as well as plenty of food to go around.
 You can even nominate someone as the block party DJ to liven up the mood.

 Create Welcome Baskets For New Neighbors

-Welcome new neighbors into the neighborhood with a sweet welcome basket at their door.
-You can include flower arrangements, drinks and household items in the basket.
-Include a welcome letter that details your favorite spots to eat out in the area, as well as your contact information for emergencies.
+Welcome new neighbors with a sweet welcome basket at their door.
+You can include flower arrangements, drinks and household items.
+Also tuck in a welcome letter that details your favorite spots to eat out in the area, as well as your contact information for emergencies.

 Celebrate With A Holiday Meal

 Make the holidays an excuse to spread some appreciation to your neighbors.
 Organize small monthly potluck parties for your neighbors to partake in.
 You can also do a monthly dinner swap, where you switch meals with other neighbors if many of you like to try different cuisines every once in a while.

 Just like the welcome baskets, making individual goodie bags for any new children who have just moved in is a great way to welcome families into the neighborhood.
 Gather items like sidewalk chalk, candy and bubble wands to put into a small bag and drop at their door for them to enjoy.

 Make sure the gift is appropriate for young children, and avoid food items that contain peanuts, milk or anything that could cause an allergic reaction in kids.
 You can also contact the parents beforehand to ask them if they’re comfortable with the gift.